leporello-js/leporello-js/README.md

 ![Entrypoint module](docs/images/fib_ui.png)

 Try to click buttons and then get back to Leporello window.
-Now you can see that all all function calls have been recorded and you can inspect and debug
+Now you can see that all function calls have been recorded and you can inspect and debug
 them:

 ![Async calls](docs/images/async_calls.png)